 Oberyn: You did like boys?
 Before?In fiction you encounter tropes such as Everyone Is Gay, No Bisexuals, Everyone Is Bi, Anything That Moves, or even Extreme Omnisexual.
 You hear Silly Love Songs about Intercourse with You, and see Love Dodecahedrons, Kiss Kiss Slapping, Slap Slap Kissing, and oodles of Shipping.
 What you less often see are characters who are of an age or situation to get sexually attracted—but aren't.
 It is difficult to showcase a lack of something, so it is understandable that this orientation is often ignored, especially in works with No Hugging, No Kissing.
 However, this also leads to the common assumption that everyone is interested in sex.
 This can lead to awkward feelings for the asexual audience when sex is shown to be something everyone does and wants, to a full and completed degree.
 Asexuality is something of a Cassandra Truth.
 Both in-universe and out, fans and fellow characters alike will often dismiss their sexual orientation as a side-effect of depression, mental sickness, low hormone levels, abuse, immaturity, or even just plain old sour grapes.note This criticism will not stop until they've succeeded in getting them to bed someone so they can live a "normal" life at last.
-They may also be Mistaken for Gay— especially if gayness is not expected to be expressed.
+They may also be Mistaken for Gay - especially if gayness is not expected to be expressed.
 In Real Life, asexuals don't feel sexual attraction.
-Intimate relationships are just fine, and many are comfortable with cuddling and kissing to express their feelings—they may be part of a Chastity Couple.
+Romance isn't a problem, and many are comfortable with cuddling and kissing to express their feelings—they may be part of a Chastity Couplenote .
 Sex doesn't have to be disgusting, it's just not something that they feel has any place in their lives.
-Some asexuals do have sex with their life-partners.
-They may even enjoy it when they actually bother.
-In Real Life, seeing as sex is first and foremost a means to prolong the existence of our species note to not have any drive for it in the first place is ultimately as "abnormal" a sexual orientation as homosexuality.
-This doesn't mean asexuals have any problems with showing their affection for somebody.
-They may even enjoy sex when they "get around to it".
-But many don't feel sex needs to play a part in their lives, nor is it required for a happy long-term relationship (for them, anyway).
+Some asexuals do have sex with their life partners, to make them happy.
+They may even enjoy it when they actually "get around to it", although it probably takes a while to 'warm up'.
+But it's just not something they find all that fulfilling.
+A popular analogy is to use food; "I'm not hungry, but I can still eat for pleasure."
+When it comes to reproduction a woman might joke, "I love children, but I couldn't stomach a whole one."
 Many asexuals consider asexuality to be a spectrum, with "gray asexuality" and "demisexuality" residing somewhere between "fully" asexual and "fully" sexual.
 See Single-Target Sexuality and If It's You, It's Okay.
-Not to be confused with lacking sexual organs, being genderless or the biological term asexuality, which describes an organism that reproduces by itself without meiosis, ploidy reduction, or fertilization.
+Ironically, because they don't consider sex to be important in their lives, they may feel more comfortable talking and joking about sex than those more inclined to have sex, but this is all that it is - a joke.
+Seeing as Real Life sex is first and foremost a means to prolong the existence of our species, note to not have any drive for it in the first place doesn't directly support this aim, similar to homosexuality.
+This doesn't mean asexuals have no affection for anybody (of either gender) or have any problems with showing that.
+But most don't feel sex needs to play a part in their lives, nor that it is required for a happy long-term relationship (for them, anyway).
+Asexuality has its own logical place in evolution, similar to homosexuality.
+In males, they pose no threat to the alpha male's bloodline, and there's no need to chase them away from the tribe.
+They can still help in hunting or defending the tribe and if something nasty does happen to the alpha... well, they're still there.
+For females, since asexuals don't have their own children to protect or a bloodline to ensure, it's perfectly safe to leave them with infants when a rest is needed or some other task takes them away.
+Many asexuals are very good with children; they just don't feel like having their own.
+Not to be confused with being genderless, nor with biological asexuality which means that an organism does not reproduce sexually.
 See Truly Single Parent for characters who reproduce asexually.
 The direct opposite of Extreme Omnisexual and frequently a victim of the belief that Good People Have Good Sex and Sex Equals Love.
 See also Celibate Hero and Chaste Hero.
 A possible cause of Married to the Job.
 Likewise, some characters may be just too afraid of sex to actually seek it out.
 Some characters are afraid or uncomfortable with sex because of sexual abuse.
 This is not asexuality.
 This should not be confused with lacking sex appeal, where the person in question is not deemed sexually attractive by others.
-Note: Only include someone if they are explicitly asexual, not assumed to be due to lack of shown attention.
+Note: Only include someone if they are explicitly asexual.
+(They don't have to use the word asexual, but there needs to be a line saying something to that effect.)
 Also remember that while they overlap frequently in fiction, asexuality and having No Social Skills are not the same thing.
 No Fanon, please.

 Varys: [shakes head]